department-of-veterans-affairs/va.gov-cms/READMES/design-docs/redirects-strategy.md

 Additional testing could be added on the Vets-website deployment tests to verify that a set of redirects work properly on the server side redirects in AWS.

 ### Logging
 Logging would not be required.
 There may be some statistics that could be tracked within AWS, but that may not be necessary.
 Google Analytics may also be used to track instances of displaying the 404 page that may in some cases include referral data.
-Server logs track http requests and are likely already used to track requests ending in 404 errors.
+Server logs track HTTP requests and are likely already used to track requests ending in 404 errors.

 ### Debugging
 CURL would be the simplest and most useful debugging method of looking at and debugging redirects on any of the BRD environments as well as local environments.
 On local environments simply inspecting a page's meta refresh tag would provide debug specific data.